 While the South African system on GMOs is functioning and has resulted in the official approval of various activities involving GMOs over the past 10 years, many stakeholders believe it could be improved.
 As a result, the South African biosafety regulatory system was evaluated in 2008 by a number of key stakeholders.
 This evaluation answer any scientific questions from EC members. included a review of operating procedures and The applicant could be allowed to orally present its authorizing legislation as well as a series of application to the Registrar if the Registrar believes stakeholder interviews.
-The evaluation resulted in that would be helpful to performing its duties. several recommendations to improve the operations and allow it to become more efficient and effective.
+The evaluation resulted in that would be helpful to performing its duties. several recommendations to improve the operations Improve Forms and Provide Additional Guidance: